 On a personal note, FCCP has also helped me grow my leadership and platform to uplift the priorities that mean the most to me, that is to help shed light on how we can make our democratic systems more equitable.
-I’ve served on FCCP’s Advisory Board and am currently one of the new co-chairs of the Money in Politics Working Group.

 Q: You’ve been involved in FCCP for a while.
 What would you tell someone considering membership?

 I would check out an upcoming webinar opportunity featured in our bi-weekly newsletters.
 It’s a great taste of what FCCP does.
 FCCP embraces and transcends civic participation, connecting grantmaking to supporting communities and funding efforts to uplift the voices of those who are often unheard.
 The basic tenets FCCP focuses on can apply to virtually any grantmaking program.
 So, start small; join a webinar or working group.
 See what it’s all about and hopefully you do join our network.
 I am sure you won’t be disappointed – and come introduce yourself at the national convening.
 I would love to meet you!

 Thanks so much, Keesha, for your time and continued support of our network.